davidecenzato/extended_r-index/README.md

 # Extended r-index

 The extended r-index is a tool implementing the extended r-index data structure for string collections.
-The code id adapted from the r-index by Nicola Prezza, Travis Gagie and Gonzalo Navarro (https://github.com/nicolaprezza/r-index).
+The code in this repository is adapted from the r-index by Nicola Prezza, Travis Gagie and Gonzalo Navarro (https://github.com/nicolaprezza/r-index).

 # Usage